Health Programs for Members

 - Collaboration with case managers in providing member education to reinforce member’s treatment plans

-Maternal Child Health (MCH) care management is available to prenatal and postpartum members, families with newborns and children.
-With every successful outreach, we offer health education, community resources, care coordination and promote access to quality health services.
+Maternal - Child Health (MCH) care management is available to prenatal and postpartum members, families with newborns and children.
+Members partner with a registered nurse care manager to receive support in connecting to services and resources.
+We offer health education, community resources, care coordination and promote access to quality health services.
 We strive to contact and engage with members as soon as possible.
 With family engagement in goal setting, we improve self-reliance and build confidence in navigating the health care system.

-- Pregnancy Support- OB nurse care managers provide pregnancy support to high-risk pregnant members with a history of current symptoms of asthma, diabetes, pre-term labor, substance abuse, hypertension and or adolescent pregnancy.
-Social determinants of health are assessed so that barriers influencing a member’s engagement in prenatal or postpartum health are managed.
+- Pregnancy Support - OB nurse care managers provide pregnancy support to pregnant members with high-risk conditions such as pre-term labor, substance abuse, hypertension, asthma, diabetes, or adolescent pregnancy.
+Social determinants of health are assessed and barriers influencing a member’s engagement in prenatal or postpartum health are addressed.
 Care managers coordinate the member’s care with OB providers, maternal-fetal medicine and/or other specialists during pregnancy.
 We encourage member participation in prenatal care, medication management, healthy eating, safe home environment, stress reduction, self-care and improved emotional health.
 Members remain in care management after delivery expanding the opportunity for member care in the postpartum period.

-- Support for NICU graduates and children - Pediatric nurse care managers engage with members 18 years and younger with risk factors that include, but are not limited to, conditions such as asthma, diabetes, sickle cell disease, behavioral and neurological disorders, genetic syndromes, and NICU graduates.
+- Support for infants and children - Pediatric nurse care managers engage with members 18 years and younger with risk factors that include, but are not limited to, conditions such as asthma, diabetes, sickle cell disease, behavioral and neurological disorders, genetic syndromes.
 A comprehensive assessment assists the care manager in identifying needs, barriers and social determinants of health that assist the care manager in understanding the health and wellness of the newborn or child.
-The care manger actively interfaces with multiple providers, home health care, community agencies and the school system, when applicable, to aid in meeting specific physical, psychosocial and emotional needs of the developing child and family across the health care continuum.
+The care manager collaborates with multiple providers, home health care, community agencies and the school system, when applicable, to aid in meeting specific physical, psychosocial and emotional needs of the developing child and family across the health care continuum.